CGCL-codes/DCF/README.md

 ## How to use?
 ### OpenSSL libiary
-Our implementation of DCF can be run in a Linux with OpenSSL libiary.
+Our implementation of DCF can be run in a Linux (Ubuntu 14.04.3 LTS) with OpenSSL libiary environment.
 See more details in https://www.openssl.org.
 ### Build and run the example:

 ```txt